Skip to main content

 A tagline is a short and striking memorable phrase that sums up the tone and promise of a brand and reinforces your customer’s memory of a product or service.
 You should use taglines on all your communications.

-Because much of the news in the field of corrections is negative, it is necessary for correctional industries directors to be proactive in their relationships with the media and use outreach efforts to build and enhance their brands.
+Because much of the news in the field of corrections is negative, it is necessary for Correctional Industries directors to be proactive in their relationships with the media and use outreach efforts to build and enhance their brands.
 The media includes national broadcast networks, local radio and television stations, newspapers, wire services, national publications, and trade publications.

 A talking point is a brief statement that persuasively supports your position or organization’s objectives.